My current research projects include:

 Migration Management in the EU: Cooperation and Delegation between EU Member States and International Organizations

 My dissertation project examines cooperation between the EU, UN, and other international organizations on migration management in Europe.
-While the UN often operates refugee camps in the Global South, it is rarer for rich, developed countries to ask the UN to support refugees and migrants within their territory.
+While the UN often operates refugee camps in the Global South, it is rarer for rich, developed countries to ask the UN to support refugees and migrants within their territories.
 My project examines why the UN is operating these camps in some of the richest countries in the world and diagnoses gaps in the coordination mechanisms that lead to refugees anguishing for years in camps in Greece, Italy, or the suburbs of Paris.
 My research is based on over 80 interviews I conducted with policy makers and project coordinators in Italy, Greece, London, Brussels, Geneva, and New York.
-I find that rather than develop EU migration institutions, member states often delegated responsibility to the UN and other NGOs to support refugees and migrants because states felt their sovereignty was threatened, competition between regional and global institutions impeded coordination, and because member states wanted to shirk responsibility.
+I find that rather than develop EU migration institutions, member states often delegated responsibility to the UN and other NGOs to support refugees and migrants because states felt their sovereignty was threatened, because of competition between regional and global institutions, and because member states wanted to shirk responsibility.

 Related Research Outputs:

 - “Global Migration Governance: Beyond Coordination and Crises,” in The Global Community: Yearbook of International Law and Jurisprudence, 2017 (Oxford, Oxford University Press, forthcoming 2018).
 With Thomas G. Weiss.

 - “International Organization for Migration and the UN System: A Missed Opportunity,” Future United Nations Development System Briefing 42, September 2016.
 With Thomas G. Weiss.

 - “The European Migrant Crisis: Can Development Agencies Do Better?”
 Future United Nations Development System Briefing 37, January 2016.
 With Thomas G. Weiss.